-How do Artists Make the Leap from Gallery Representation to Museum Recognition?
+How Do Artists Make the Leap from Gallery Representation to Museum Recognition?

-Behind every museum acquisition lies years of careful relationship-building, far removed from the appearance of overnight success
+Behind every museum acquisition lies years of careful relationship-building, far removed from the appearance of overnight success.

-Bongsu Park, courtesy Museo d’Arte Rubini Vesin
+Bongsu Park, courtesy Museo d’Arte Rubini Vesin in Gradara

 Transparency has never been the gallery world's strongest trait.
 Dealers closely guard information about sales, prices, collectors and private transactions, leaving much of the market hidden from public view.
 Take museum acquisitions of emerging artists as an example of this opacity.
 How do artists make the leap from gallery representation to museum recognition?